-In first quarter 2007, the Current Population Survey/Housing Vacancy Survey (CPS/HVS) began using Blaise, a powerful computer-assisted interviewing (CAI) system and survey processing tool for the Windows operating system.
-It is being used for many of the surveys now being conducted by the Census Bureau.
+In first quarter 2007, the CPS/HVS began using Blaise, a powerful computer-assisted interviewing (CAI) system and survey processing tool for the Windows operating system.
+It is being used for many of the surveys conducted by the Census Bureau.